Comeback Kid (band): History

-In 2008 a CD/DVD was released called Through The Noise which is a line from the song "Industry Standards" off of "Broadcasting...".
-The DVD is a documentary of the first 6 years of Comeback Kid.
-The CD is a live recording of a show in Leipzig, Germany filmed in fall 2007.
+In 2008, a CD/DVD was released called Through The Noise, which is a line from the song "Industry Standards" on Broadcasting....
+The DVD is a documentary of the first six years of Comeback Kid.
+The CD is a live recording of a show in Leipzig, Germany, filmed in fall 2007.
 A release tour in Canada followed, named the "Through the Noise Tour."
 It featured Bane, Misery Signals, Shai Hulud, Grave Maker, and Outbreak.
-While on this tour Gravemaker suffered a van accident with Neufeld in the vehicle, which inspired the song "G.M.
-Vincent and I" off 2010's "Symptoms and Cures."
+While on this tour, Gravemaker suffered a van accident with Neufeld in the vehicle, which inspired the song "G.M.
+Vincent and I" on 2010's Symptoms and Cures.

-After two years of international touring, the band spent much of 2010 writing and recording their fourth studio album,Symptoms and Cures which was released in Canada by Distort Entertainment and internationally by Victory Records.
+After two years of international touring, the band spent much of 2010 writing and recording their fourth studio album, Symptoms and Cures, which was released in Canada by Distort Entertainment and internationally by Victory Records.
 Two more installments of the "Through the Noise" tour followed in North America and Europe.

-In early 2012 guitarist Casey Hjelmberg announced he would be leaving the band.
-Stu Ross of Misery Signals/Living with Lions will assume guitar duties.
+In early 2012, guitarist Casey Hjelmberg announced he was leaving the band.
+Stu Ross of Misery Signals and Living with Lions replaced him.

 On September 21, 2013, Comeback Kid stated on their Facebook page that they had started recording a new full-length album.
 Die Knowing, the band's fifth studio album, was released on March 4, 2014, through Victory Records.

 On May 13, 2014, drummer and founding member Kyle Profeta announced his departure from the band, to focus on his culinary skills in South Africa.

-On September 8, 2017, Comeback Kid released their sixth studio album Outsider via Nuclear Blast.
+On September 8, 2017, Comeback Kid released their sixth studio album, Outsider, via Nuclear Blast.

-In April 2019, the ensemble plans to travel Europe with American rock bands Sharptooth, No Turning Back and Jesus Piece.
+In April 2019, the band planned to travel Europe with American rock bands Sharptooth, No Turning Back, and Jesus Piece.

 Two Comeback Kid songs, "Didn't Even Mind" and "Die Knowing", made a guest appearance in the 2016 novel Devaneio by Brazilian writer Augusto de Brito.